ProgramIsFun/EonGraph/README.md

-# graphproject
+# Graph Project

 Here is a description of the graph project.

-apart from the Unreal Engine  front end feature requests,  all the other requests will be open as an issue in this master repo
+Apart from the Unreal Engine front end feature requests,  all the other requests will be open as an issue in this master repo

-1. unreal Engine front end
+1. Unreal Engine front end

-https://github.com/ProgramIsFun/ue5-force-graph will serve as the issue repo.
-Which means the code there is not used, but the issue will be posted there.
+https://github.com/ProgramIsFun/ue5-force-graph will serve as the issue repo, which means the code there is not used, but the issue will be posted there.

-https://github.com/ProgramIsFun/ue5-force-graph53 Will be used as the main repo.
+https://github.com/ProgramIsFun/ue5-force-graph53 will be used as the main repo.

-2. website front end
+2. Website front end

 https://github.com/ProgramIsFun/force-graph-visualizer-and-editor

 3. The back end

-The back end database will be at https://github.com/ProgramIsFun/neo4j-movies-template-Backup
+The back end will be at https://github.com/ProgramIsFun/neo4j-movies-template-Backup

 4.